Azure/azure-sdk-for-python/doc/eng_sys_checks.md

 ### Sphinx and docstring checker

-[`Sphinx`](https://www.sphinx-doc.org/en/master/) is the prefered documentation builder for Python libraries.
+[`Sphinx`](https://www.sphinx-doc.org/en/master/) is the preferred documentation builder for Python libraries.
 The documentation is always built and attached to each PR builds.
-Sphinx can be configuired to fail if docstring are invalid, helping to ensure the resulting documentation will be of high quality.
+Sphinx can be configured to fail if docstring are invalid, helping to ensure the resulting documentation will be of high quality.
 Following are the steps to run `sphinx` locally for a specific package with strict docstring checking:

 1. Go to root of the package.